yongjiguan/guan-academic-hompage/content/zh/home/talks.md

 weight = 80  # Order that this section will appear.

 title = "Recent & Upcoming Talks"
-subtitle = "MY FANS DON'T FEEL LIKE I HOLD ANYTHING BACK FROM THEM"
+subtitle = "Communicating with others is a better way for us to improve"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 3

   # Choose how many pages you would like to offset by
   offset = 0